cosmos/interchain-security/docs/docs/validators/joining-consumer-chains.md

 Each proposal contains defines a `spawn_time` - the timestamp when the consumer chain genesis is finalized and the consumer chain clients get initialized on the provider.

 :::tip
-Validators should run consumer chain binaries only after `spawn_time` has passed.
+Validators are required to run consumer chain binaries only after `spawn_time` has passed.
 :::

 The image below illustrates the startup sequence